nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <br>**Format: `delete -t TASK_ID`**

-<br>:pencil2: Examples:
-* `delete -t T3`
-* `delete -t D2`

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/userguide/deleteTask.png" width="115%" /> <br />
 Figure 6.5.3a: <i>Deleting a Task</i>
 </div>

+<br>:pencil2: Examples:
+* `delete -t T3`
+* `delete -t D2`

 <div markdown="block" class="alert alert-info">
-* Note that TASK_ID, once given, is permanent and no other `Tasks` can receive that TASK_ID even after the deletion of the original one.
+* Note that TASK_ID, once given, is permanent and no other Tasks can receive that TASK_ID even after the deletion of the original one.
-* The Index for `Consultation` and `Mastery Check` is not unique and they will change according to the GUI's displayed list, which is unlike the TASK_ID for `Tasks`.
+* The Index for Consultation and MasteryCheck is not unique and they will change according to the GUI's displayed list, which is unlike the TASK_ID for `Task`s.
 </div>

 ### 6.6 Viewing Information : `view`
 In the following subsections, we will explain how the commands for viewing information work.
 Please take note of the command inputted into the command box to understand how the respective commands are keyed in.
-The `view` command is used to view information for:
-`Student`, `Mission`, `Quest`, `Consultation`, `Mastery Check` and `Task`.

 Certain commands are similar to one another and hence we have excluded screenshots from those sections.

-:warning: Note that if there is no data for the any of the information types, the information panel will show that there is no data for it.

 #### 6.6.1 Viewing a list of all `Students` : `-s`
 (Zhen Teng)